mnjm123/DreamWed-AI/README.md

 ---

 ## ⚠️ Note
-The **full implementation repo is private** to protect API keys and course-related material.
+The **full implementation repo is private** to protect API keys and bizz plan.
-This showcase highlights the concept, architecture, and safe-to-share snippets.
-👉 Demo or private repo access available upon request.

 ---